uhctf/uhctf.be/content/sponsors.md

   Read more about the actual status of cyber resilience in Belgium at digitaldives.be

+- **Fox & Fish Cyberdefense**: Your security, our mission.

+  How well is your organisation protected against cybercriminals?
+At Fox&Fish, we offer businessess the security and peace of mind that they need.
+As official supplier for the Flemish government KMO wallet, you can get up to a 45% reduction on you cyber security.

 # Hosting Partners

 We'd like to thank our hosting partners for providing us with resources for the event.